 "If you fell the trees, then you destroy human culture as well as the birds of paradise.
 People depend on the forest, and the forest has always depended on us.
 We are as one."

-Fuckoffee (now owners of the West Papua Coffee for Freedom Foundation) is more than just a provocative coffee shop with a cheeky atmosphere delivering an unforgettable service.
+Fuckoffee (owners of the West Papua Coffee for Freedom Foundation that is not for profit) is more than just a provocative coffee shop with a cheeky atmosphere delivering an unforgettable service.
 It is a place that engenders freedom of expression, self-determination and a passion for the environment.
-We set out to establish an ethical, transparent, coffee-growing supply chain that is not for profit, ensuring that all the people that we work with to produce our coffee are treated equitably and with the utmost deference.
+We set out to establish an ethical, transparent, coffee-growing supply chain, ensuring that all the people that we work with to produce our coffee are treated equitably and with the utmost deference.

 We find child labour, sweatshops and extortionate middlemen abhorrent and pride ourselves on being one of the very few coffee houses that ensure our coffee is organic, shade-grown and free of pesticides, herbicides, fungicides, and harmful fertilizers, which not only produce an inferior coffee but eventually can damage the health of the workers handling it.
 We have been using shade-grown coffee since our inception, as it is the traditional method and incorporates natural ecological relationships.
 Whereas ‘open planting’ is unsustainable, ravages the land through overexposure to sunlight and has a negative impact on the environment.